trustedLeaks/sorata-senpai.github.io/emutarkovwiki/docs/tutorials/bug-report.md

 - make sure that it's indeed a bug you report!
 - make sure that the issue hasn't been reported already!

-:::danger ALERT: THIS IS ONLY FOR REPORTING BUGS, NOT IF YOU HAVE ISSUES WITH YOUR GAME Always ask your questions first in general or EFT, if it turns out to be a bug then report it on the github issue tracker.
+:::warning ALERT: THIS IS ONLY FOR REPORTING BUGS, NOT IF YOU HAVE ISSUES WITH YOUR GAME Always ask your questions first in general or EFT, if it turns out to be a bug then report it on the github issue tracker.
 :::